abisubramanya27/CS6910_Assignment2/partC/README.md

 **(Use Python 3.7 or lower versions of Python 3)**

 ## Arguments
-The `main.py` program is run with the following arguments
+The `main.py` program inside `src` folder is run with the following arguments
 ```shell
     --video          --->   Path to video file (default : None)
     --image          --->   Path to the test images (default : None)